Tgodmuna/eazipay/README.md

 - **Implement Context API**: Integrate the Context API to manage global state and improve data sharing between components.
 This will enhance code organization and make the application more maintainable.

-- **Mobile Responsiveness**: Ensure that the application is fully responsive on various screen sizes and devices, providing a seamless experience for users across platforms.

 - **Optimize Performance**: Identify and address performance bottlenecks, such as optimizing image loading and reducing unnecessary renders, to ensure a smooth and fast user experience.